IgeNiaI/Q-Zandronum/README.md

-Welcome to Zandronum!
+Welcome to Q-Zandronum!
 =====================

+Q-Zandronum is a Zandronum fork mainly dedicated to improve the gameplay of QC:DE mod.
+Main new features are Quake style movement and improved netcode for smoother gameplay on high ping, and also multiple minor quality of life improvements.

-A continuation of Skulltag.
+Zandronum is a continuation of Skulltag.
 ---------------------------

 Zandronum is a multiplayer oriented port, based off Skulltag, for Doom and Doom II by [id Software](http://www.idsoftware.com/).